StratoKit/strato-runner/README.md

   * load the plugins named in `deps`, in order (so depth-first loading)
   * await `plugin.load(stratokit)` function if there is one
   * the load function sets up shared objects in the `stratokit` object, including maybe changing the `config`
+  * TODO dynamically marking plugins as deps: extra deps will be loaded and added to deps

 ### Start